cran-task-views/TimeSeries/TimeSeries.md

   series data.
 - `r pkg("TSrepr")` includes methods for representing time series using dimension reduction and feature extraction.
-- `r pkg("rucrdtw")` provides R bindings for functions from the UCR Suite to enable ultrafast subsequence search for the best match under Dynamic Time Warping and Euclidean Distance.
-  `r pkg("IncDTW")` provides incremental calculation of dynamic time warping for streaming time series.
 - Methods for plotting and forecasting collections of hierarchical and grouped time series are provided by `r pkg("fable")` and `r pkg("hts")`. `r pkg("thief")` uses